 - Self-Introduction – You should introduce yourself first to your future employer.
-You can include your background, how you learned of the vacant position and how you would fit in the job and the company.
+You can include your background, how you learned of the vacant position, and how you would fit in the job and the company.

-- Your Qualifications – In the next paragraph, you have to mention your qualifications that make you the best candidate for the job.
+- Your Qualifications – In the next paragraph, you have to mention the qualifications that make you the best candidate for the job.
 Here, it is also suggested that you highlight the greatest and the most relevant of your achievements.

-- Proof of Research – A paragraph of your cover letter should also show how well you have studied the company: its history, vision, mission and accomplishments.
+- Proof of Research – A paragraph of your cover letter should also show how well you have studied the company: its history, vision, mission, and accomplishments.
 This will give them a sense that you really care about the work that the company does.
-This is also a good part where you can tell them how you see yourself growing with the company in the future – this will give them a sense of your dedication in long-term.
+This is also a good part where you can tell them how you see yourself growing with the company in the future – this will give them a sense of your dedication in the long-term.

 - Follow Up Action – The last paragraph of your cover letter should inform the human resources manager how you can be contacted and when you are available for interviews.
 You can also mention here that you will follow with the company regarding your application if necessary.